francescobraicovich/simple-rl-worlds/docs/06_usage_guide.md

 Parameters specific to the `JEPA` model architecture:
 -   `jepa_predictor_hidden_dim`: Hidden dimension(s) for the MLP predictor network in JEPA.
 -   `ema_decay`: Decay rate for the Exponential Moving Average (EMA) update of the target encoder's weights.
+-   `target_encoder_mode`: (string: `"default"`, `"vjepa2"`, `"none"`) Defines the operational strategy for JEPA's online and target encoders.
+This critical parameter affects how target embeddings are generated for the predictor and which encoder's outputs are used.
+Refer to `docs/04_jepa_model.md` for a detailed explanation of each mode's behavior regarding predictor inputs, prediction targets, EMA updates, and auxiliary loss inputs.
 -   `auxiliary_loss`: Configures the auxiliary loss used to prevent representation collapse in JEPA's online encoder.
     -   `type`: Specifies the type of auxiliary loss.
 Options: `"vicreg"`, `"barlow_twins"`, `"dino"`.
     -   `weight`: A float controlling the contribution of this auxiliary loss to JEPA's total loss.